sto3psl/budu/docs/README.md

 > When you change styles the browser checks to see if any of the changes require layout to be calculated, and for that render tree to be updated.
 Changes to “geometric properties”, such as widths, heights, left, or top all require layout.

 In data visualisation or for animation, a developer might want to update a lot of elements.
-This can be done with the following code:
+This is possible with the following code:

 ```js
 // let's assume elements is an array of 100 divs we want to animate